Stacy Wood

 MBA

-Dr. Wood joined the NC State Poole College of Management in 2010.
+Dr. Wood joined the NC State Poole College of Management in 2010, having previously taught at the University of South Carolina, with sabbaticals at Duke and MIT.
 Previously, she was a recipient of the 1997 H. Paul Root Award for the article published in Journal of Marketing that “made the most significant contribution to the advancement of marketing practice,” the 2005 Lewis Stern Award (AMA) for best paper in marketing and channels, and a runner-up for the 2010 Park Prize for best paper in JCP.
 Dr. Wood has won 13 teaching awards at USC, Duke, and NC State, including USC’s top university-wide undergraduate teaching award in 2007.
-Dr. Wood was recently elected President of the Association of Consumer Research, serving as President-Elect in 2017, President in 2018, and Past-President in 2019.

-Dr. Wood served as the Executive Director for the Center for Neuroeconomic Research while at USC and is an affiliated faculty member of MIT’s Convergence Culture Consortium and an affiliated scholar at the School of Medicine and the Fuqua School of Business at Duke University.
+Dr. Wood served as the Executive Director for the Center for Neuroeconomic Research while at USC, an affiliated faculty member of MIT’s Convergence Culture Consortium, the Executive Director of the Consumer Innovation Collaborative at NCSU from 2012-2019 and continues to serve as an affiliated scholar at the Duke University School of Medicine.

 Education